PrimeCodeWhisperer/ml-agents/README.md

 In the code terminal open the ml-agents file found in the repository Make sure the python version is Python 3.10.11, you can check this by running python -V

-To activate the virtual environment, paste: "python -m venv .venv" in the terminal and then add .venv\Scripts\Activate
+To activate the virtual environment, paste: "python -m venv venv" in the terminal and then add venv\Scripts\Activate

 Now to run the 3DBall example type this into the code terminal: mlagents-learn config/ppo/3DBall.yaml --run-id=3DBallRun1